Moneyman334/relic-arsenal/README.md

 > "You always got to keep dripping so wet!" — ChaosKey333

+See the Release Flow section for automated versioning: [Release Flow](#release-flow).

 ## 📜 Scrolls and Relics
 - **[ChaosKey333_LaunchTimingPlaybook.pdf](./docs/scrolls/ChaosKey333_LaunchTimingPlaybook.pdf)** — Launch timing strategies.